 Biological sequences can sometimes have inconsistent orientation that interferes with their analysis.
-OrientNucleotides will reorient sequences by changing their directionality and/or complementarity to match specified reference sequences in the same set.
+OrientNucleotides will reorient sequences by changing their directionality and/or complementarity to match specified reference sequences in the same set, which are assume to have the same orientation.
 The process works by finding the k-mer distance between the reference sequence(s) and each allowed orientation of the sequences.
 Alternative orientations that lessen the distance by at least threshold are adopted.
 Note that this procedure requires a moderately similar reference sequence be available for each sequence that needs to be reoriented.
 Sequences for which a corresponding reference is unavailable will most likely be left alone because alternative orientations will not pass the threshold.
-For this reason, it is recommended to specify several markedly different sequences as references.
+For this reason, it is recommended to specify several diverse sequences as references.